p-lnhrt/ddog-homework/problem-2/README.md

 complexity (the generated dictionary/counter has at most $O(k^3)$ key-value pairs).

 ## 2. Execution environment
-To ensure our projects runs using the appropriate dependencies, we first create and activate a dedicated Python (virtual) execution environment using the project's *requirements.txt* file.
+To ensure our project runs using the appropriate dependencies, we first create and activate a dedicated Python (virtual) execution environment using the project's *requirements.txt* file.
 Change your current directory to the problem's directory and run the following commands: